Synthetixio/synthetix/docs/contracts/Proxy.md

 The motivation for the `CALL` style was to allow complete decoupling of the storage structure from the proxy, except what's required for the proxy's own functionality.
 This means there's no necessity for the proxy to be concerned in advance with the storage architecture of the target contract.
 We can avoid using elaborate or unstructured storage solutions for state variables, and there are no constraints on the use of (possibly nested) mapping or reference types.

 Instead of executing the target code in its own context, the `CALL`-style proxy forwards function call data and ether to the target contract that defines the application logic, which then in turn relays information back to the proxy to be returned to the original caller, or to be emitted from the proxy as events.
 Some state can be kept on the underlying contract if it can be discarded or it is easy to migrate during contract upgrades.
+This means that the contract's state is conveniently inspected on block explorers such as [Etherscan](https://etherscan.io/) after the underlying contract code is verified.
 More elaborate data is kept in separate storage contracts that persist across multiple versions.

 This allows the proxy's target contract to be largely disposable.
 This structure looks something like the following:

 <inheritance-graph style='padding: 40px 0 60px 0'>
     ![Proxy architecture graph](../img/graphs/Proxy-architecture.svg)